Best AI Visibility Tools for Tracking AI Search (2026)

 |---|---|---|

-| E-commerce shoppers | Google AI Overviews, ChatGPT | Google AI Overviews appear in roughly 18% of global searches.
-ChatGPT Shopping is growing fast |
+| E-commerce shoppers | Google AI Overviews, ChatGPT Shopping | AI Overviews appear in roughly 18.76% of US search results and reach 2 billion monthly users.
+ChatGPT Shopping tracking is now live through Profound and others |

-| Local service businesses | Google AI Overviews, Google AI Mode | AI Mode has 100 million monthly active users and is essentially Google’s future |
+| Local service businesses | Google AI Overviews, Google AI Mode | AI Mode has 100+ million monthly active users in the US and India alone (Google Q2 2025 earnings).
+Zero-click rates hit 77% on mobile |

 So I started thinking about AI visibility tracking as a stack with three layers.
 You don’t need all three, but you need to know which layers matter for your situation.